georust/rinex/rinex/README.md

 [![rustc](https://img.shields.io/badge/rustc-1.64%2B-blue.svg)](https://img.shields.io/badge/rustc-1.64%2B-blue.svg)
 [![crates.io](https://docs.rs/rinex/badge.svg)](https://docs.rs/rinex/badge.svg)

-*RINEX* is a crate in the *GeoRust* ecosystem that aims at supporting most common RINEX formats, that means:
+*RINEX* is a *GeoRust* crate that aims at supporting all RINEX formats, enabling advanced GNSS post processing.
+That means:

 - Parsing: text file and datasets decoding
-- Analysis: what *RINEX* may offer and permit
+- Analysis: *RINEX* data post processing, navigation, etc..
-- Production: text file formatting (mirror operation).
+- Production: text file formatting

 Several RINEX formats exist, nowadays we support all of them, at least on the parsing side.
 Exotic formats may still lack some features.
+File production is not fully operational either: we are focused on post processing.

 The main objective of this library is to be a complete toolbox that offers a credible option to process *RINEX* data.
-Several file operations and algorithms exist now, most of them being historically supported by `TEQc` or `RTKlib`.
+The library offers high level operations and algorithms, many of them being historically supported by `TEQc` or `RTKlib`.

 ## Parser versus file naming conventions